 Do you wonder why certain adoption fees cost more?
 At the Humane Society of Utah, we cheer for ALL the animals!
 However, we know that some animals are more desired by the public: small breed dogs, puppies, kittens and purebreds.
 Having higher adoption fees for an animal that we know will be adopted quickly provides much needed financial resources for us to care for long-term or special needs residents until they find new homes.

 The adoption fees at HSU are based on an animal's age and breed.
 Temperament, behavioral issues and physical conditions may also play a part in the adoption fee.
-The cost of any adoption fee includes a certificate for a free health examination by a participating vet, first vaccines (cats and dogs), microchip (dogs only) spay/neuter surgery, leash or cat carrier, and informational materials.
-Rabbits and rodents also include a carrier to safely transport your pet home.
+The cost of any adoption fee includes a certificate for a free health examination by a participating vet, first vaccines (cats and dogs), microchip, spay/neuter surgery, temporary leash or cat carrier, and informational materials.
+Rabbits and rodents also include a temporary carrier to safely transport your pet home.

 The Humane Society of Utah is thrilled to have the technology to post photos on our website of all the animals available for adoption as soon as they become available.
 We are also thankful for social media, which allows us to share images and stories of adoptable pets with the public every day.
 Photos are always taken upon intake (i.e., the pet's arrival) at our shelter.
 However, these intake photos may not be the highest quality nor show the animal very well.
-The HSU is very lucky to have an excellent full-time staff photographer and studio room in the shelter.
-Our photographer takes portraits of adoptable pets to replace intake photos that may be blurry.
-Of course, there are times when animals are adopted before our photographer can replace their intake photo with a portrait, or we have a high population and are working hard to take portraits of every adoptable pet.
+The HSU is very lucky to have an excellent full-time staff photographer and volunteer photographers who utilize a studio room in the shelter.
+Our photographers take portraits of adoptable pets to replace intake photos that may be blurry.
+Of course, there are times when animals are adopted before our photographer can replace their intake photo with a portrait.

 What kind of food do you feed the dogs and cats while they are at the shelter?